 - Nutrition counseling during rehab can provide education and skills for a long-term healthy diet

 Nutrition counseling may be offered as part of inpatient or outpatient drug treatment programs.
-Reach out to The Recovery Village Palm Beach to learn more about nutrition during substance use disorder treatment.
+Reach out to The Recovery Village Palm Beach at Baptist Health to learn more about nutrition during substance use disorder treatment.

 Jacka, Felice N; et al. “A randomised controlled trial of dietary improvement for adults with major depression (the ‘SMILES’ trial).”
 BMC medicine, 2017.
 Accessed September 12, 2019.